-Now that Lotus knows which file we want to use, we can create a deal with a Filecoin storage provider to store our data!
+Now that Lotus has imported your file, we can create a deal with a Filecoin storage provider to store our data!

 Find a storage provider

 We need to find suitable storage providers before we can store our data.
 The Filecoin network allows storage providers to compete by offering different terms for pricing, acceptable data sizes, and other important deal parameters.
 It’s also important to consider the storage provider’s location; the closer the storage provider is to you, the faster the storage and retrieval process will be.

 We’re going to use the Filecoin Plus storage provider registry to find a couple of storage providers and then cross-check their information with a third-party storage provider reputation system.

 Filecoin Plus provider registry

 The Filecoin Plus storage provider registry is a collection of geographically diverse storage providers that are willing to accept low-cost or free storage deals from users.
 The more storage providers that offer storage in different parts of the world, the faster we can work toward Filecoin’s underlying mission to store humanity’s most important information.
 Checkout the Filecoin Plus page to find out more about the program.

 Let’s find a couple of storage providers to store our data.